-It’s the last thing you want to deal with after the shock of a car accident wears off–the insurance company calls to tell you that your car is a total loss.
-Sure you need to get back on the road, but do you have options if you don’t agree with the offer?
+You need to get back on the road, but what is the next step?
+Do you understand your options?
+What if you don’t agree with the insurance company’s assessment?
 Here’s what you need to know about settling a claim for a totaled vehicle.

 Essentially, the insurance company will declare a vehicle a total loss when the cost to repair is close to or exceeds the value of the vehicle.
-To determine the value of your car, the insurance company may look to similar cars in your area or to other valuation methods like Kelly Blue Book.
-They will also take into account the wear and mileage on your vehicle.
+To determine the value of your car, the insurance company may look at similar cars in your area or other sources like Kelley Blue Book.
+The value of your car will be determined by factors such as:

 For a free legal consultation, call 800-537-8185

 What Happens When Insurance Decides Your Car Is Totaled?

 Once the insurance company determines your vehicle is totaled, you have the option to accept their settlement offer or try to negotiate a higher amount.
 It’s important to remember that an insurance company will only offer to pay for a totaled vehicle if the accident is covered under your auto insurance policy.

 This usually means that you are not at fault for causing the accident and your losses will be paid for by the liable driver.
 You may also be compensated if you were at fault and had comprehensive coverage on your car.
 Minimum coverage will not cover collision damage if you are at fault for the accident.

 Whose Insurance Will Pay for a Totaled Car?

 If you were in an accident with another motorist, you may file a claim with your insurance, the other driver’s insurance, or both.
 You may also be able to file a lawsuit against the other driver if you sustained injuries.
 Who pays for your totaled car depends on your insurance coverage and whether your state is a fault state or a no-fault state.